Dr. Bach formulated Rescue™ Remedy nearly a hundred years ago, yet

 complications and shocks of life.

-Rescue Pastilles are ideal for coping with exam stress, driving tests, first
+Rescue Pastilles are ideal for coping with exam stress, driving tests, the first

 Rescue Remedy Pastilles are made with Rescue Remedy original flower extracts.